MCCTeam/MCCTeam.github.io/source/guide/installation.md

 #### AWS EC2 VPS

 > **⚠️ VERY IMPORTANT: This will require you to have a valid debit card that can be used on internet and a mobile phone number, as well as giving that info to Amazon corporation.**

+> **⚠️ WARNING: Scammers often get AWS VPS and use it to mass login on to stolen Microsoft accounts, some AWS IP addresses might be blocked by Microsoft because of that, if so, you might need to switch regions or to use a Proxy.
+To debug if your IP has been banned by Microsoft, use the `ping <ip>` and `traceroute <ip>` commands.**

+> **⚠️ WARNING: Related to the warning above, if you have issues logging with Microsoft and you're not banned, you may want to check the Security center on your account and approve the login from the VPS, this can be the case for some users.**

+> **ℹ️ NOTE: If you're not banned, sometimes fetching the keys can take some time, try giving it a minute or two, if it still hangs, hit some keys to refresh the screen, or try restarting and running again.
+If it still happens, use tmux instead of screen.**

 Register on AWS and enter all of your billing info and a phone number.
 Once you're done, you can continue to [Setting up the Amazon VPS](#setting-up-an-aws-vps).